ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 ### Deploy the application with Helm 3
 {: #scalable-webapp-kubernetes-9}

 The container image for the application as already been built and pushed to a public Container Registry.
-In this section you will deploy the starter application using [Helm](https://helm.sh/).
+In this section you will deploy the sample application using [Helm](https://helm.sh/).
 Helm helps you manage Kubernetes applications through Helm Charts, which helps define, install, and upgrade even the most complex Kubernetes application.

 Note: If you want to build and push the application to your own container registry you can use the Docker CLI to do so.
 The Dockerfile is provided in the repository and images can be pushed to the {{site.data.keyword.registryshort_notm}} or any other container registry.
 {: tip}